benrose207/SheepOnTheLam/README.md

 ## Feature Highlights

 ### ES6 Classes and Inheritance
-I used ES6 classes and and import/export syntax throughout this project to cleanly separate game and object logic.
+I used ES6 classes and import/export syntax throughout this project to cleanly separate game and object logic.
 In particular, I took advantage of the ES6 class implementation of JavaScript's prototypal inheritance in setting up my Sheep and Goat classes.
 Since these two game objects share many similar variables and functions, I created a parent class (`MovingObject`) and then set up Sheep and Goat classes that extended this class, and held any functions or variables that were not shared.
 This allowed for DRYer code, and easier maintenance of both classes.

 ```js
 import { randomVec } from "./util";